 Graph Laplacian Fundamentals

-graph theory and eigenvalues,
+graph theory and

-The Unnormalized Laplacian
+Definition: Unnormalized Graph Laplacian

-For a graph \(G\) with \(n\) vertices, its structure can be represented by an adjacency matrix
+For a graph \(G\) with adjacency matrix \(\boldsymbol{A}\) and degree matrix \(\boldsymbol{D}\),

-The unnormalized graph Laplacian \(\boldsymbol{L}\) is defined as:
+the unnormalized graph Laplacian is the matrix

 \[

-\boldsymbol{L} = \boldsymbol{D} - \boldsymbol{A}
+\boldsymbol{L} = \boldsymbol{D} - \boldsymbol{A}.

 \]